michaelmayer-hpe/Labs/Redfish/README.md

 ```
 `hprest >` **`help`**

-In addition to the “atomic” commands (get set…), hprest provides tools performing several set commands at once.
+In addition to the "atomic" commands (get set...), hprest provides tools performing several set of commands at once.
 Review the Tool list at the bottom of the help message:

 ![hprest Help](img/hprest-help.png)

 Next, we'll change the way the server is booting:

-  1. Use the bootorder BIOS COMMAND to force the system to stop at UEFI Shell during next reboot.
+  1. Use the `bootorder` BIOS COMMAND to force the system to stop at UEFI Shell during next reboot.
-  1. Send the status command to view the two parameters changed by the bootorder tool.
+  1. Send the `status` command to view the two parameters changed by the `bootorder` tool.
   1. Commit the changes:

 `hprest >` **`bootorder --onetimeboot=UefiShell`**